Nahaufnahme einer Person, die eine weiße Kapsel zwischen Daumen und Zeigefinger hält.

 How does the dosage affect possible MSM side effects?

-How do I recognize an MSM overdose?
+How can I recognize an MSM overdose?

 Are there any interactions between MSM and medications?